sallecta/lited/doc/usage.md

 ## Plugins
-Plugins in lite are normal lua modules and are treated as such — no complicated plugin manager is provided, and, once a plugin is loaded, it is never expected be to have to unload itself.
+Plugins in lited are normal lua modules and are treated as such — no complicated plugin manager is provided, and, once a plugin is loaded, it is never expected be to have to unload itself.